pool scratch rules

 Scratching on the break in an 8-ball game may cause you to lose your turn.
 However, it means you lose only part of the match.
 You may get stuck because you can't continue playing until your next turn, but it's not over.

-scratch rules pool
+pool scratch rules 7

 Scratches on the break in an 8-ball does not mean you lose the game.